 - Optional: few tablespoons tinned sweetcorn

-- Cook the rice according to instructions on packet and cool down until the rice is cool enough to handle easily without burning your hands!
+Cook the rice according to the instructions on the packet and leave it to cool down until the rice is cool enough to handle easily without burning your hands!

 - Mix the shiso seasoning into the rice (if using)